To share and not share a singlet: control qubit and nonclassicality in teleportation: Role of classical communication

-Again, if we consider the situation where the availability of the singlet depends on a probability distribution, i.e., with $|\alpha|^2$ probability the singlet is present and with probability $|\beta|^2$ it is not, the corresponding average fidelity will be exactly equal to $\mathcal{F}_{\text{Pr}_2\text{Pa}_1}$.
-Therefore, in the following part, we follow the second path in the hope of gaining quantum advantage.

-\textit{Path 2:} If we follow the second path, we have to apply the Hadamard gate on the switch's state and measure the switch in the basis $\{\ket{\text{on}},\ket{\text{off}}\}$.
-The state corresponding to the output $\ket{\text{on}}$ will be \begin{widetext}
+Similar to the previous protocol, now we apply the Hadamard gate on the control qubit's state and measure the control qubit in the basis $\{\ket{\text{on}},\ket{\text{off}}\}$.
+The state corresponding to the output $\ket{\text{on}}$ is

-\end{widetext} The above state is not normalized.
+The above state is not normalized.
 After normalizing and tracing out $A'$ and $A$, we are left with Bob's system described by the following state:

-Fidelity of the state, $\rho^{\text{Pr}_2\text{Pa}_2}_{B}$, to the expected state $\ket{\psi}\bra{\psi}$ is
+Fidelity of the state, $\rho^{\text{Pr}_2}_{B}$, to the expected state $\ket{\psi}\bra{\psi}$ is